 As you can see from these videos, “omae wa mou shindeiru” fits well with any schoolyard fight highlight or another blooper where one participant is suddenly and unexpectedly knocked out.
 It’s also great for recapping an epic victory or defeat in a video game.
 In YouTube remixes, the phrase is often paired with “Nani?!”—meaning “What?!”–as well as a sharp, high-pitched tone, and sometimes glowing eyes.

 Some of these videos have millions of views, and they’ve helped elevate “omae wa mou shindeiru” into the kind of one-liner that people drop into online conversations or other memes as a punchline.
-The meme-cataloguing website Know Your Meme lists Omae Wa Mou Shindeiru as its most popular page for September, and Google shows search interest has skyrocketed this month.
-These are good signs that the meme is starting to make the jump to classrooms and “normie” circles, prompting people to look up what it means and where it came from.
+The meme-cataloging website Know Your Meme lists Omae Wa Mou Shindeiru as its most popular page for September 2017, and Google shows search interest skyrocketed that same month.
+These are good signs that the meme made the jump to classrooms and “normie” circles, prompting people to look up what it means and where it came from.

 This finger-pointing image has become the basis for all manner of meme remixes featuring characters from other properties.
 This one is a reference to game Overwatch:

 And this is a reference to the popular domestic activity “baking”: